AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/overview.md

 * Understand AEM's headless features and how they work together to deliver a headless experience.
 * Have the ability to take the first steps implementing your first AEM headless project.

->[!TIP]
-> If you prefer to __learn by doing__, visit the [AEM Headless tutorials](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/overview.html) organized by API and framework.

 ## AEM Documentation Journeys {#documentation-journeys}

 [A Documentation Journey](/help/journey-documentation/home.md) ties together many different and perhaps complicated topics and features by providing a narrative that helps the reader, who can be new to AEM, understand and solve a business problem from beginning to end, while assuming minimal prior topic or AEM knowledge.